 Our Boarding House, which is for girls aged 11-18, is organised vertically.
 The first floor is for Year 7 to Year 10 girls, and the second floor is for College and Year 11 girls.
-Boarders are spaciously accommodated in shared bedrooms for two or three girls, and rooming is designed to promote cultural understanding and the development of friendships.
+Boarders are spaciously accommodated in shared bedrooms for typically three, and in some cases two girls, and rooming is designed to promote integration, cultural understanding and the development of friendships.
 Girls are consulted prior to rooms being allocated, with changes made when necessary.
 The House is structured to provide a nurturing environment in which every girl can grow and discover her best self.

-The House has an experienced and qualified team of residential and non-residential staff, who work in partnership with parents and guardians, and liaise closely with academic staff.
-There are two members of staff who reside in the Boarding House overnight, and a further two members of staff resident in the wider School.
-When needed the girls knock on the door of the member of staff on duty, and there is also an emergency duty phone contact number.
+The Boarding House has an experienced and qualified team of residential and non-residential staff, who work in partnership with parents and guardians, and liaise closely with academic staff.
+There are three members of staff who reside in the Boarding House overnight, and a further five members of staff resident in the wider School.
+When needed, the girls knock on the door of the member of staff on duty, and there is also an emergency duty phone contact number.
 House staff are a mixture of qualified teachers and support staff who provide both academic and pastoral support for the girls in our care.